brannn/csv2iceberg/README.md

 - `GenericAdapter`: For generic database connections (PostgreSQL, MySQL, etc.) that follow the DB-API 2.0 specification
 - `TrinoAdapter`: For Trino/Presto databases with specific size constraints
 - `SnowflakeAdapter`: For Snowflake databases with transaction support
+- `BigQueryAdapter`: For Google BigQuery with support for interactive and batch query modes
 - `SparkAdapter`: For PySpark SQL operations

 You can also create custom adapters by extending the `SQLAdapter` base class for other database systems.